-- D. The whole chemical approach is neither science-based nor risk-based and does not meet the science requirements of TSCA Section 26. - 1.
-EPA broadly characterizes its whole chemical approach as a reasonable, science-based alternative to the "condition-of-use specific" risk determination but has not supported its "science-based" claim.
+D. The whole chemical approach is neither science-based nor risk-based and does not meet the science requirements of TSCA Section 26.

+1. EPA broadly characterizes its whole chemical approach as a reasonable, science-based alternative to the "condition-of-use specific" risk determination but has not supported its "science-based" claim.

-EPA asserts that since the "chemical specific properties" (identified for PCE, NMP and MC as benchmark exceedances for multiple COUs that span across most aspects of the chemical's lifecycle and irreversible health effects; benchmark exceedances are also mentioned for TCE, but not irreversible health effects)42 "cut across the conditions of use," EPA's risk findings and conclusions encompass a substantial amount of those COUs.
-EPA, however, provides no scientific support for this claim, stating simply:
+EPA asserts that since the "chemical-specific properties" (identified for CT as benchmark exceedances for multiple COUs spanning across most aspects of the chemical's lifecycle, and irreversible health effects) "cut across the conditions of use," EPA's risk findings and conclusions encompass a substantial amount of those COUs.44 EPA, however, provides no scientific support for this claim, stating simply:

-Because these chemical-specific properties cut across the conditions of use within the scope of the risk evaluation, a substantial amount of the conditions of use drive the unreasonable risk; therefore, it is appropriate for the Agency to make a determination for [PCE, NMP, MC and TCE] that the whole chemical presents an unreasonable risk.43
+Because these chemical-specific properties cut across the conditions of use within the scope of the risk evaluation, a substantial amount of the conditions of use drive the unreasonable risk; therefore, it is appropriate for the Agency to make a determination for carbon tetrachloride that the whole chemical presents an unreasonable risk.45